David Dimbleby: 2000s

 In 1999, Dimbleby opened 2000 Today, the BBC's coverage of the millennium celebrations, from Greenwich, England.
 He commentated on the funerals of Diana, Princess of Wales in 1997, Queen Elizabeth the Queen Mother in 2002 and former Prime Minister Margaret Thatcher in 2013, as well as the state visit of US President George W. Bush to the UK in 2003.
 In 2002, Dimbleby hosted the Golden Jubilee of Queen Elizabeth II coverage.
 A profile by Ben Summerskill for The Observer in 2001 quoted an unnamed former Cabinet Minister who had observed Dimbleby's career for many decades: "I suspect he has an almost medieval view, that the Queen governs through Parliament...
 There are a few quarrels among the subjects – over which he presides very capably – but they have very little to do with what Britain is really about."
 Dimbleby, though, has himself criticised what he sees as archaic elements of the State Opening of Parliament.

 David Dimbleby was chairman of the Dimbleby Newspaper Group, former publishers of the Richmond and Twickenham Times, acquired by the Newsquest Media Group in 2001 for a reported £12,000,000.

 There were reports in 2004 that Dimbleby was shortlisted for the chairmanship of the BBC.
 However, the position was eventually awarded to Michael Grade.
 Dimbleby was a contender for the chairmanship in the corporation's tumultuous period following 2001, which went to Gavyn Davies.
 He has instead remained, according to Mark Duguid for the BFI's screenonline website, best known for his "gravitas, journalistic integrity and consummate professionalism" and as "a paragon of impartiality" as a narrator and moderator, of British politics.

 In 2005, he hosted a BBC One series, A Picture of Britain, celebrating British and Irish paintings, poetry, music and landscapes.
-In June 2007 he wrote and presented a follow-up, the BBC series, How We Built Britain, in which he explored the history of British architecture by visiting a region of Britain and its historic buildings each week.
+In June 2007, he wrote and presented a follow-up, the BBC series, How We Built Britain, in which he explored the history of British architecture by visiting a region of Britain and its historic buildings each week.
 David Dimbleby also presented a new series on BBC One, Seven Ages of Britain.
 In early editions of the programme, he looked at the Bayeux Tapestry and exhibits to do with Thomas Becket.

-On 12 November 2009, Dimbleby missed his first Question Time in over fifteen years, having been taken to hospital as a precaution after being briefly knocked out by a rearing bullock at his farm in Sussex.
+On 12 November 2009, Dimbleby missed his first Question Time in more than fifteen years, having been taken to hospital as a precaution after being briefly knocked out by a rearing bullock at his farm in Sussex.